jchips/jchips/README.md

 *Craft:* Technical

-One of my strengths is my attention to detail and another one is my problem solving skills.
+One of my strengths is my attention to detail and another one is my problem-solving skills.
 I use these to deliver quality, reliable software.

 *Communication:* Listening